How to rotate user agents per request in Node.js

 If you are cycling through User-Agent strings to spread your requests out and the target still flags them, the problem is usually not the rotation.
 It is that the rotated User-Agent arrives next to headers that contradict it: a Chrome UA paired with Firefox's Accept order, or Sec-Ch-Ua client hints that name a different browser than the UA string does.
 A detector that compares the User-Agent against the rest of the header set reads that mismatch as automation, and rotating the UA alone makes it worse, because each request now carries a fresh inconsistency.

 The fix is to rotate a pool of full browser identities rather than bare strings, and to send the header set that the chosen browser would actually send.
-Each request picks one identity, then emits a User-Agent plus an Accept, Accept-Language, Accept-Encoding, and (for Chromium) Sec-Ch-Ua set that all agree with it.
+We'll build a small script that picks a browser identity per request so common desktop browsers come up more often than rare ones, reads the browser family off the chosen User-Agent, and emits a User-Agent plus an Accept, Accept-Language, Accept-Encoding, and (for Chromium) Sec-Ch-Ua set that all agree with it, so the rotation never splits a UA from its matching headers.
 It comes to about 75 lines of Node.js with intoli/user-agents for the weighted UA pool and a small lookup that pairs each browser family with its matching headers.
 Rotating identities does not grant authorization or bypass a site's policy; it only keeps your authorized requests from being flagged on a header inconsistency.

 The complete script